 On July 5, 1972, John N. Mitchell advised he became associated with the CRP on March 1, 1972, after submitting his resignation as the Attorney General of the United States.
 Mr. Mitchell stated that he initially learned of the break-in of the DNC Headquarters on June 18, 1972, when he was advised of that information by Mr. Robert Mardian.
 At that time, Mr. Mitchell, Mr. Mardian, Jeb Magruder and Fred LaRue were in California at a political meeting, having been there from June 16, 1972.
-Mr. Mitchell believed Mr. Mardian received the information about the break-in from this document contains neither recommendations nor conclusions of the FSI; it is the property of the FBI and is loaned to your agency; it and its contents are not to be distributed outside your agency nor duplicated within your agency.

-the news media.
-Mr. Mitchell stated he had met James McCord on only one occasion when McCord had informed him of the security aspects at the office building at 1701 Pennsylvania Avenue, N. W., WDC.
+Mr. Mitchell believed Mr. Mardian received the information about the break-in from the news media.
+Mr. Mitchell stated he had met James McCore on only one occasion when McCord had informed him of the security aspects at the office building at 1701 Pennsylvan's Avenue, N. W., WDC.
 Mr. Mitchell denied knowledge of E. Howard Hunt.
 Mr. Mitchell stated he had known G. Gordon Liddy since Liddy's association with the U. S. Department of the Treasury, WDC.
 However, he indicated his knowledge of Liddy was limited to a professional basis.
 Mr. Mitchell indicated the CRP had conducted an independent investigation at the CRP regarding the break-in of the DNC Headquarters as a result of Mr. McCord's alleged involvement, but had obtained no results at that time.
-Mr. Mitchell indicated he has nothing to do with the financial aspect of the CRP, as it is handled completely by Mr. Maurice Stans. denied ever meeting Alfred Baldwin but stated that he had heard of him by name as Baldwin was apparently employed as a bodyguard for his wife.
+Mr. Mitchell indicated he has nothing to do with the financial aspect of the CRP. as it is handled completely by Mr. Maurice Stans.
+Mr. Mitchell denied ever meeting Alfred Baldwin but stated that he had heard of him by name as Baldwin was apparently employed as a bodyguard for his wife.
 He noted that his wife had been dissatisfied with Baldwin and had lodged several complaints against Baldwin with him.

 On July 5, 1972, Mr. Maurice H. Stans, Chairman, FCRP, advised he assumed his position as Chairman, FCRP, on February 15, 1972.
-According to Mr. Stans, James McCord was the Chairman of one of the Committees utilized by the FCRP to receive funds.
-When such funds were received by that Committee, they were turned over to the main Finance Committee, CRP.
-When advised of the FBI's interest in any and all disbursements made to McCord or McCord Associates, Mr. Kenneth Wells Parkinson, Counselor for the CRP, who was present during the interview of Maurice Stans, advised that all pertinent records regarding payments to McCord had been furnished to a Federal grand jury by Robert Odle in response to a subpoena.
+According to Mr. Stans, James McCord was the Chairman of one of the Committees utilized by the FCRP.

+to receive funds.
+When such funds were received by that Committee, they were turned over to the main Finance Committee, CR When advised of the PBI's interest in any and all disbursements made to McCord or McCord Associates, Mr. Kenneth Wells Parkinson, Counselor for the CRP, who was present during the interview of Maurice Stans, advised that all pertinent records regarding payments to McCord had been furnished to a Federal grand jury by Robert Odle in response to a subpoena.
 Mr. Stans indicated he believed Mr. McCord's immediate supervisor was Robert C. Odle.